codemercs-com/io-warrior-win/README.md

 This repository include the SDK (API and sample codes) for using the IO-Warrior family unter Windows with different languages.

 The sample codes for the different function, languages and devices will be found in examples.
 The examples are divided according to the language and function.
-All known IO-Warrior device will be supported with this API, also the discontinued devices (list of all devices can be found in api).
+All known IO-Warrior device will be supported with this API, also the discontinued devices.

 &nbsp;
 ## Function overview